 A new policy on booms and road closures in Joburg suburbs could see residents in gated communities having to reapply for permission to secure their areas.

-approved at a council meeting last month, is likely to be adopted in the next few months.
+The policy, approved at a council meeting last month, is likely to be adopted in the next few months.

 Although the new access restriction policy does not differ much from the 2003 policy, which failed dismally because of lengthy delays by the Joburg Roads Agency (JRA), time frames have now been put in place for almost every step of the procedure, which is likely to facilitate approvals that, in the past, were delayed for years.